pwikapanel/sites/en source/SYNC/SYSTEM/Fonts/README.txt

 - Open Font Book (in your Applications)
 - Cmd-O to add fonts
-- Select all the fonts in your Svija project
+- Select all the fonts in your Pwika project
-  (in SYNC/SVIJA/Fonts/TTF & OTF)
+  (in SYNC/SYSTEM/Fonts/TTF & OTF)

 2 ————— Install the provided fonts (PC)

-Open the fonts folder in your Svija project
+Open the fonts folder in your Pwika project
-(in SYNC\SVIJA\Fonts\TTF & OTF)
+(in SYNC\SYSTEM\Fonts\TTF & OTF)

 - Select everything and press ctrl-C to copy
 - Navigate to the C:\Windows\Fonts folder